mstaal/keycloak-spring/README.md

 * http://localhost:6971/auth/admin
 * http://localhost:7981/auth/admin

+## General user aspect
+Since the first Keycloak instance behaves as a broker to the Keycloak IDP, users are to be managed in the second Keycloak server.
+Adding users and assigning them roles in the second Keycloak instance will automatically make the broker adjust by adding / adjusting corresponding users in its own local database.

 # Setup Spring boot sample
 The Spring Boot sample is a gradle project which has been setup to use the aforementioned Keycloak broker for authentication and authorization purposes.
 The sample is located in the `security` folder.
 When running the gradle project, the application will be accessible from `localhost:8080`.
 The project is mostly based on the first of the following two samples, though the second samle has also served as some source of inspiration.
 * https://www.baeldung.com/spring-boot-keycloak